-- (a) 12% (2016 - 12%) of dividend per annum, which is payable on a quarterly basis. - (b) The right to redeem all or some of the shares at any time after the occurrence of the Redemption Event, i.e. the investee failed to go public listing or breach/termination of the subscription agreement, at the aggregate issue price plus cumulative and compounded dividend. - (c) The Group has a put option to require the guarantor to acquire the Class A shares of certain investee based on the face value of the Class A shares together with any outstanding dividends declared on such Class A shares.
+- (a) Nil (31 December and 1 January 2017 12%) of dividend per annum, which is payable on a quarterly basis. - (b) The right to redeem all or some of the shares at any time after the occurrence of the Redemption Event, i.e. the investee failed to go public listing or breach/termination of the subscription agreement, at the aggregate issue price plus cumulative and compounded dividend. - (c) The Group has a put option to require the guarantor to acquire the Class A shares of certain investee based on the face value of the Class A shares together with any outstanding dividends declared on such Class A shares.
 As of 31 December 2014, the put option had been cancelled.

-The basis as mentioned above indicates that the equity investment will not be held to maturity.
 After initial recognition, available-for-sale financial assets are subsequently measured at fair value.
 Any gains or losses from changes in fair value of the financial assets are recognised in other comprehensive income, except that impairment losses, foreign exchange gains and losses on monetary instruments and interest calculated using the effective interest method are recognised in profit or loss.
 The cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment when the financial asset is de-recognised.